greg-raven/Uncommon-Sense/_posts/2009-05-23-government-policy.md

 tag: anonymous
 ---

-Government Policy: If it ain’t broke, we’ll fix it ’til it is!
+Government Policy: If it ain't broke, we'll fix it 'til it is!